West Riding of Yorkshire (UK Parliament constituency)

 West Riding of Yorkshire was a parliamentary constituency in England from 1832 to 1865.
 It returned two Members of Parliament (MPs) to the House of Commons of the Parliament of the United Kingdom.

-Boundaries and History
+Boundaries and history

 This constituency comprised part of Yorkshire, the largest of the ancient counties of England.
 Between 1826 and 1832 the undivided county constituency had returned four Members of Parliament to the House of Commons, instead of the traditional two knights of the shire which the county had sent before then and all other English counties elected up until 1832.

 The Reform Act 1832 divided Yorkshire into three county constituencies, which each returned two members.
 The divisions were based on the three ridings, which were traditional sub-divisions of Yorkshire.
-The West Riding occupied the south western part of the county.
+The West Riding occupied the southwestern part of the county.
 The parliamentary constituency covered the whole West Riding, as the non-resident owners of forty shilling freeholds in the Parliamentary boroughs enclaved within the area thereby acquired a county franchise.